Custom Pulse Queries

 - (Advanced) ID List Segment filters: You can choose an ID-list based Segment, and your results will only be calculated for users who are in that segment.
 This can be useful if you forgot to log an important user dimension that you want to filter to, or realized that you only care about a sub-population that you've defined in your own data warehouse.

 - Careful!
 This option can easily lead to erroneous and biased results.
 You will need to make sure the segment is defined based on the user's status before they were exposed to the experiment or feature gate.

 - Similarly, you can choose to exclude a certain ID list segment, for example if you want to exclude a set of users who have been retroactively identified as bad actors from your lifts analysis.

 Note: User data in this tool is based off of first-touch attribution.
 The filters and grouping applied will be based on the user attributes collected at the time of first exposure.

-These queries take a few minutes to run, but once complete the results will be visible inline within the gate or experiment you ran the query for (you will also receive an email and console notification with a link).
+These queries take a few minutes to run, but once complete the results will be visible inline within the Explore tab of Metric Lifts for the gate or experiment you ran the query for (you will also receive an email and console notification with a link).